openjam-eu/openjam-backend/README.md

-# strapi-app
+# openjam-backend

-A quick description of strapi-app.
+A quick description of openjam-backend.